nil-andreu/personal-blog/README.md

     make test           # run tests with PyTest
 ```

-Some of the most relevant technos I am using are the following.
+Some of the most relevant technos I am using are the following, and some commands that are useful.

 # GitHub Actions
 To automate the test on when pushing the code to the respository.